 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Ebenezer Allen (approx. 2.9 miles away); Catamount Stadium (approx. Colchester Log Schoolhouse (approx. 6.1 miles away); Ray W. Collins (approx. 6.4 miles away); Hyde Log Cabin (approx. 7.1 miles away); Colchester (approx. 7.6 miles away); Fort Izard (approx. 8.2 miles away in New York); Addoms - Hagar Burial Ground (approx. 8.3 miles away in New York).
+At least 8 other Ebenezer Allen (approx. 2.9 miles away); Catamount Stadium (approx. 4.7 miles away); Colchester Log Schoolhouse (approx. 6.1 miles away); Ray W. Collins (approx. 6.4 miles away); Hyde Log Cabin (approx. 7.1 miles away); Colchester (approx. 7.6 miles away); Fort Izard (approx. 8.2 miles away in New York); Addoms - Hagar Burial Ground (approx. 8.3 miles away in New York).

 More about this marker.
 This marker has a twin located at the welcome center off US Hwy 2 in Alburgh, Vermont.
 The location of this marker is debated, but official Vermont highway maps show that this marker is in the town of Milton, not in South Hero as some claim.